-If overdose is suspected, contact a poison control center or emergency room immediately.
+If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
+Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
-Symptoms of overdose may include persistent diarrhea.
+Symptoms of overdose may include: severe diarrhea that doesn't stop.

 With WebMD's Medicine Cabinet, you can check interactions with drugs.Go to medicine cabinet